THE NEW NOVEL

 The model in The New Novel must have been a powerful presence in the interior life of the painter himself.
 This painting was first shown in 1877 at the American Watercolor Society.
 Homer had used this beautiful young woman as a model multiple times before, but after this work was shown, she never appeared again in any of his works.
 She is so lovingly depicted, though, that one might speculate that she had entranced the painter.
 This is a more sensual portrait than the other two works.
 The model is so absorbed in her book that it is as if the painter is not present.
 Here is a brief critique of the work:

 This is a young woman languidly lying down on her side, embracing a book as she might a lover, holding it close and dear, almost caressing its binding, her eyes half-lidded in dream-state transport.
 She is not engaged in “productive” activity at all; she is consumed within an inner life that leaves her unavailable to responsibilities, family, and potential suitors: She’s here but not here, gone into a world unavailable to those closest to her, that of her imagination, a dangerous place for a woman to be in the 1870s.
 Opening a woman’s mind to imagination was tantamount to opening Pandora’s Box.

 The image crackles with latent sexuality and the eroticism of feminine power.
 It is a deeply intimate portrait, and Homer seems to spying on her, enjoying the scene as a voyeur enraptured by the young girl’s complete lack of self-consciousness.
 Her foot emerges from her dress, stretched, cat-like, as if the passage she’s reading requires a physical response.
 Reading here is a pagan act, a mystic rite performed in a sylvan setting that almost begs for fauns spying upon her from within the background brush.

-Below is a brief video of the museum restoring the work to public access.
+Below is the link of a one-minute video of the museum restoring the work to public access.